AJResearchGroup/plinkr/README.md

 )
 ```

-For other examples, see the vignette `basic_usage.Rmd` for basic usage,
+ * See the vignette `basic_usage` for basic usage of PLINK,
-as taken from the PLINK website.
+   as taken from the PLINK website, which shows a
+   quantitative trait analysis
+ * See the vignette `test_assoc_qt` for the same basic usage of PLINK,
+   using the `plinkr` interface
+ * See the vignette `demo_assoc_qt` for doing a quantitative trait
+   analysis using simulated data and the `plinkr` interface

 ### Demonstrate a quantitative trait analysis